sawan22071995/notes/docs/cover.md

 # Manipal E-pharmacy

-## This is a place for technical documentation of Manipal E-pharmacy project
+## This is a place for technical documentation of all DevOps and Cloud Related Topics